pulseq/ISMRM-Virtual-Meeting--November-15-17-2023/basic_pulseq_tutorial/readme.md

-Basic Pulseq tutorial for ISMRM virtual meeting in 15-17 Nov.
-2023 sequence folder:
+# Basic Pulseq tutorial
+## 1. Prerequisites
+### 1.1 Programming Tools
+Matlab software (https://mathworks.com/products/matlab.html) needs to be installed in your computer.
+Basic familiarity with Matlab programming is required.
+### 1.2 Pulseq Software
+Please download the Pulseq software from https://github.com/pulseq/pulseq.
+Install Pulseq software in Matlab by adding its directory and subdirectories to Matlab's path.
+### 1.3 mapVBVD Software
+The mapVBVD software is required to read raw data in Siemens TWIX format.
+The software can be downloaded from https://github.com/pehses/mapVBVD and installed by adding its directory to Matlab's path.

+## 2. sequence folder
-Basic MR spectroscopy
+### 2.1 Basic MR spectroscopy
 s01_FID: the most simplest free induction decay sequence
 s02_SE: spin-echo sequence without gradients
-s03_SE_crushers: spin-echo sequence with a pair of crushers to eliminate spurious signals arising from imperfect 180-pulse Basic MR imaging
+s03_SE_crushers: spin-echo sequence with a pair of crushers to eliminate spurious signals arising from imperfect 180-pulse
+### 2.2 Basic MR imaging
 s11_GRE2D: basic 2D gradient echo (GRE) sequence
 s12_GRE2D_optimizedSpoiler: 2D GRE with optimized spoiler timing
 s13_GRE2D_acceleratedComputation: 2D GRE with optimized spoiler timing and accelerated computation

-data folder:
+## 3. data folder
 work in progress

-recon folder:
+## 4. recon folder
 work in progress